Start a Carroll Club

 - Write a Constitution for your club (see info. below on how to write a constitution) and gather 10 committed members for this club.

-- Present your completed Club constitution to the ASCC VP and the VP of Student Life Dr. Jim Hardwick, then arrange to present your members list and constitution at a Senate meeting.
+- Present your completed Club constitution to the ASCC VP and the Director of Student Activities Patrick Harris, then arrange to present your members list and constitution at a Senate meeting.
 Changes to your constitution may be requested before presenting at the Senate.

 - Attend a Senate meeting to present your club and be prepared to answer questions about your club such as the purpose, benefits, goals, how funding will be spent, how it serves others, and how it reflects the Mission Statement of Carroll College.